William Trent: Career

 The officers of the Virginia Regiment decided to continue their campaign to secure the trans-Allegheny region for the Ohio Country.
 Their strategy was to build a wagon road to Redstone Creek, the nearest point of descent for larger traffic to the Monongahela River.
 After gaining reinforcements, they would attack and recapture the Forks of the Ohio.
 The Virginia Regiment began building a road from Wills Creek, intended to cross the mountains to Redstone Creek.
 Captain Trent was sent ahead with an advance party and supplies carried by pack animals, while Lt.
 Col. Washington oversaw the main column improving the road through the Cumberland Narrows Pass over the divide.

 Trent's command made minimal improvements.
 He reached Redstone Old Forts, where he had his men build Fort Hangard, a blockhouse built out of logs felled along Redstone Creek.

-Post war, 17631787

-Trent was a soldier-of-fortune during the various local Indian wars in Pennsylvania and present-day Maryland and West Virginia, and the French and Indian War.
+Trent was a soldier of fortune during the various local Indian wars in Pennsylvania and present-day Maryland and West Virginia, and the French and Indian War.
 He commanded the militia at Fort Pitt during Pontiac's Rebellion.

 During the siege of Fort Pitt, Trent recorded in his journal that blankets from the fort's smallpox hospital had been given to the besieging Indians during a parley.
 Trent wrote, "Out of our regard for them, we gave them two Blankets and an Handkerchief out of the Small Pox Hospital.
 I hope it will have the desired effect."

 The full passage from the journal is: